uoitsci/pi-labs/site/content/lab/about/index.md

 Try experimenting with different values for X until you understand how the conditional works.

 {{< message >}}
-Python uses space to structure code blocks.
-In C++, you surrounded your code block in { and }, but in Python you indent your code block.
+Python uses whitespace to structure code blocks.
+In C++, you surrounded your code block in `{` and `}`, but in Python you _indent_ your code block.
 Be sure to be consistent with your spacing or you might confuse Python if code is inside or outside of a block.
+Avoid mixing spaces and tabs.
 {{< /message >}}

 Let's examine a while loop now.
 Again, the major difference with C++ is the use of indentation to show what code is inside the loop.